-- Over 100 hours in Therapeutic and Restorative Yoga
+- Over 200 study hours in Therapeutic and Restorative Yoga

-- Over 500 hours in Ashtanga, Vinyasa, Anusara, and other styles of Hatha Yoga
+- Over 500 study hours in Ashtanga, Vinyasa, Anusara, Iyengar and other methodologies of Hatha Yoga

-- Over 200 hours Meditation and Buddhist Studies with Shambhala, Goenka's Vippassana, and currently the yearlong Buddhist Studies and Teacher Training Immersion at the Interdependence Project with Shastri Ethan Nichtern.
+- Over 200 study hours Meditation and Buddhist Studies with Shambhala, Goenka's Vippassana, and a 2013 graduate of the yearlong Buddhist Studies and Teacher Training Immersion at the Interdependence Project with Shastri Ethan Nichtern.